Liber Orationum Psalmographus: Recitation difficulties

 The Biblical Psalms are the core of the Divine Office or the Liturgy of the Hours, a Christian prayer practice.
 Throughout its history, beginning in the pre-Christian era in the context of Jewish religion, believers have been reciting or singing these 150 poems.
-Scholars point out two main types of this practise in antiquity: so-called cursus cathedralis (a cathedral way of psalms recitation) and cursus monasticus (a monastic way of psalms recitation), which are relevant to the discussion on the modern Divine Office.
+Scholars point out two main types of this practice in antiquity: so-called cursus cathedralis (a cathedral way of psalms recitation) and cursus monasticus (a monastic way of psalms recitation), which are relevant to the discussion on the modern Divine Office.
 The cursus cathedralis was characteristic of urban churches where secular clergy, especially bishops, presided over the liturgy, hence an adjective cathedral in the name.
 It arranged the order of psalms according to the daily solar cycle, which means that specific psalms were sung at sunrise, others at sunset and some during other parts of the day.
 Their texts corresponded somehow to the day part.
 The lyrical subjects praise God in a particular time setting, usually mentioned literally.
 In cursus monasticus, the whole Psalter was recited continuously through the day and night, regardless of content.
-Such a practise was typical of monasticism.
+Such a practice was typical of monasticism.

 Both ways of reciting the psalms caused some difficulties.
 The meaning of these Biblical poems was not always clear.
 Most Christians received the Psalter through the Septuagint, a Greek translation by Alexandrian Jews from the 3rd century BC, rather than in its original Hebrew version.
 Even after translation its grammar structure and style of syntax remained essentially Hebrew.
 This rendered Septuagint partly incomprehensible without serious philological studies.
 Despite these apparent problems the Greek translation of the Psalter not only became widespread, but was many times translated into everyday Latin, which made the meaning of the text unclear.
 However, the influence of these translations was so huge that believers in the West did not accept Jerome's Latin Psalter rendering of the Hebrew version.
 The power of usus among the ancient Christians was much stronger than the need of clear understanding.